syl20bnr/spacemacs-elpa-mirror/melpa/switch-window-readme.txt

 #+BEGIN_EXAMPLE
 (setq switch-window-input-style 'minibuffer)
 #+END_EXAMPLE

+Note: if you use minibuffer to get input, the feature about `switch-window-minibuffer-shortcut' will not work well.

 *** I use text terminal, but I want *bigger* label.
 The only choice is using asciiart, which *draw* a bigger label